Aloha! Welcome to Aravinda Publishing (aka. MYTH.LI), created by Andrew Crusoe.

 Andrew is an author, podcaster, speaker, cyclist, and occasionally even does stand-up comedy.
 His first Tropical Sci-Fi novel, The Truth Beyond the Sky, gained attention for successfully predicting gravity waves, years before they were proven by LIGO in 2016.
 It’s the first in a mind-bending Sci-Fi trilogy that draws inspiration from around the globe.

-His new series, a completely true Hawaii adventure, is called Ten Thousand Hours in Paradise and has garnered critical praise from visitors and locals alike.
+His new series, a True Hawaii adventure, is Ten Thousand Hours in Paradise and has garnered critical praise.
 Learn more →

 On the 12th anniversary of his mother’s disappearance, Zahn hikes to the island summit, only to be awoken by a brilliant object thundering down from the sky, impacting into the beach far below.